pgum/pgum.github.io/_posts/2020-02-28-downtime-8wastes.md

 ## Transportation

-* Continous Integration and repository
+* Continuous Integration and repository
 * Build time
-* Time, budget, work in-between demo/customer feedback
+* Work in-between "built" and demo for customer

 ## Motion

 * Office space
 * Access to information
-* Colocation of team
+* Collocation of team
 * All roles needed to complete project in team

 ## Extra-processing